Building Security Resilience Against Threats

 Today’s global risk landscape has made digital and physical security even more complex and nuanced, especially considering major critical events like the invasion of Ukraine, which demonstrate that one massive critical event can create many others globally with far-reaching effects.
 These can include displacement of people, physical security threats, cyber-attacks, and other devastating impacts.

 The urgent question facing government and business leaders around the world today, including security professionals, is how to build resilience against threats – both unexpected and anticipated – to keep people safe and organizations running.

-To gather insights about how security professionals can help build a more resilient posture for their organizations and the people they protect, we spoke with Everbridge Chief Security Officer (CSO) Tracy Reinhold, Everbridge Chief Information Security Officer (CISO) Jeremy Capell, and Group Managing Director of The Anvil Group Matthew Judge.
+To gather insights about how security professionals can help build a more resilient posture for their organizations and the people they protect, we spoke with Everbridge Chief Security Officer (CSO) Tracy Reinhold, Everbridge Chief Information Security Officer (CISO) Jeremy Capell, and VP of Travel Risk Management, Matthew Judge.

 Together, they highlight the following 5 key areas for building a more resilient security posture to protect people, assets, and operations.